 Dr. Sonis is the Chief of the Division of Oral Medicine, Department of Surgery at the Dana-Farber Cancer Institute, Senior Physician, Oral and Maxillofacial Surgery and Dentistry, Brigham and Women's Hospital, and Professor of Oral Medicine, Infection and Immunity at Harvard.
 He is one of the world´s leading experts in mucositis research and clinical trials on the epidemiology, mechanisms, burden of illness, and novel interventions in patients receiving stem cell transplants or treatment for head and neck cancers and other solid tumors.

-Dr. Tracey is an expert in the pre-clinical development of biologics, particularly anti-cytokine antibodies.
-He has over 25 years of experience in drug discovery, translational medicine and early development in the pharmaceutical industry with Abbott Laboratories, BASF Pharma and The Upjohn Company, specializing in the role of TNF, IL-1, IL-12 and other cytokines in inflammatory diseases.
+Daniel Tracey is an expert in the pre-clinical development of biologics, particularly anti-cytokine antibodies.
+Dr. Tracey was Vice President, Research, at Avaxia before his retirement.
+He continues to work with Avaxia as a part-time employee.
+Dr. Tracey has over 25 years of experience in drug discovery, translational medicine and early development in the pharmaceutical industry with Abbott Laboratories, BASF Pharma and The Upjohn Company, specializing in the role of TNF, IL-1, IL-12 and other cytokines in inflammatory diseases.
 At BASF/Abbott he was Director of immunology, pharmacology and biologics research in the discovery, characterization and development of Humira, a human monoclonal anti-TNF antibody for the treatment of Crohn's disease, rheumatoid arthritis and other diseases.
 Since his retirement from Abbott, Dr. Tracey has been a pharmaceutical research consultant, notably for BioAssets Development Corporation in the development of anti-TNF biologics for spinal indications, a program which led to partnering of the company with Cephalon.
 Dr. Tracey received a PhD in immunology from Johns Hopkins University, was a postdoctoral fellow at the Karolinska Institute in Stockholm and Assistant Professor of Medicine at the Johns Hopkins University School of Medicine before joining the pharmaceutical industry.